Implications of Index Concentration on Equity Market Return Patterns

 2023-Present: ChatGPT and Artificial Intelligence (AI)

-Over the same time period, the Jensen Quality Growth Strategy returned 16.95% but underperformed the Index by 20.60%, marking an extreme example of weak relative returns during periods of increasing Index concentration.
+Over the same time period, the Jensen Quality Growth Strategy returned +38.76% but underperformed the Index by 42.60%,8 marking an extreme example of weak relative returns during periods of increasing Index concentration.
 The underperformance arose primarily due to security selection in Information Technology and Consumer Discretionary sector stocks.
-In particular, the Strategy’s lack of exposure to shares in Nvidia, Amazon, Meta and Eli Lilly (LLY) materially detracted from relative investment performance.
-Of these four stocks, only Meta and Eli Lilly qualify for our investible universe.
+In particular, the Strategy’s lack of lower exposure to shares in Nvidia, Amazon, and Broadcom (AVGO) materially detracted from relative investment performance.

 Chart 9